flame-engine/flame/doc/keyboard-input.md

 KeyboardHandlers must only be added to games that are mixed with `HasKeyboardHandlerComponents`.

 > ⚠️ Attention: If `HasKeyboardHandlerComponents` is used, you must remove `KeyboardEvents`
-> from the game mixing list to avoid conflict.
+> from the game mixing list to avoid conflicts.

 After applying `HasKeyboardHandlerComponents`, it will be possible to override an `onKeyEvent` method.